Healthy Homes Assessment Harbour View

 Draught Stopping Harbour View

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a crack or a gap or crack, then it’s likely a crack or an opening that requirements sealing in the way you can.
-Cracks or gaps with large gaps must be permanently stopped.
-Cracks that are greater than 3mm and let air in or out from your house require to be sealed.
-For example, if the open fireplace isn’t being used, it can cause draughts and should be sealed from.
-Landlords and property managers are accountable for ensuring such draughts are eliminated as far as possible.
+If you are able to feel external air flowing in or the sound of a clear draught emanating out of a hole or gap or crack, then it is likely to be a gap or hole which requirements sealing in somehow.
+Cracks or gaps with large gaps must be sealed permanently.
+Gaps greater than 3mm that allow air to enter or exit within the house require the sealing.
+For instance, if an open fireplace isn’t used it could cause draughts, and should be blocked off.
+Property managers and landlords are accountable for making sure that such draughts are squelched whenever imaginable.

-There is no need to block gaps or holes in the construction.
-For instance, small gaps around windows and doors may be required to allow for movement within the structure when the house is heated and cools in order to let them be closed and opened rather than being stuck.
-We will check every window and door as part of an Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes which are part of the building.
+For example, tiny gaps around windows and doors could be required to allow movement of the building when the household heats and cools, in order to let them be opened and closed rather than being stuck.
+We will check all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections